vkulyk-mindk/bareos-zabbix/README.md

   chmod 700 /var/spool/bareos/bareos-zabbix.bash
   ```

-3. Edit the Bareos Director configuration file `/etc/bareos/bareos-dir.conf` to start the script at the finish of each job.
+3. Edit the Bareos Director configuration file `/etc/bareos/bareos-dir.conf` (or the separate files in `/etc/bareos/bareos-dir.d/messages`) to start the script at the finish of each job.
 To do this you need to change the lines described below in the Messages resource that is used by all the configured jobs:
   ```
   Messages {
     ...